SkygearIO/skygear-doc/content/cloud-db/query-subscription/ios.md

 ### Registering device

-Please refer to [Registering device](/ios/guide/push) section to register the device first.
+Please refer to [Registering device][doc-registering-device] section to register the device first.

 After you have registered device, you can then create a subscription.